siddharthkp/bae/README.md

 ### styling

-Comes with [styled-components](https://github.com/styled-components/styled-components) which gets rendered on the server.
+comes with [styled-components](https://github.com/styled-components/styled-components) which gets rendered on the server.

 &nbsp;

-### assets/static
+### static assets

-Create a `static` directory to serve images, fonts, etc.
+keep your images, fonts, etc. in a directory named `static`

 &nbsp;